 - What is missing ?
-If there is a skills gap for what you think you might want on your farm and you can be trained to fill the gap or bring in another person to fill this gap?
+If there is a skills gap for what you think you might want on your farm, can you be trained to fill the gap or bring in another person to fill this gap?

-- The Things you want / need / desire on the site, these are things such as a polytunnel, a veg field, pasture, an office, a compost toilet, a fire pit …. a list basically.
-A need is something that the site must have ( a field, water, a compost toilet, a want is something that would would be really nice if you had ( a shed/ yurt for a cup of tea and a place to get warm) and desires – the slightly outrageous things that you could have possibly one day.
+- The Things you want / need / desire on the site.
+These are things such as a polytunnel, a veg field, pasture, an office, a compost toilet, a fire pit …. a list basically.
+A need is something that the site must have (a field, water, a compost toilet).
+A want is something that would would be really nice if you had (a shed/ yurt for a cup of tea and a place to get warm).
+Desires are the slightly outrageous things that you could have possibly one day.

-- The Functions of the site with the hierarchy of need/ want / desired.
-The function of a site is more general such as to grow vegetables, to produce meat (which kinds), to produce milk, to make jam, to be educational …. to support wildlife…
+- The Functions of the site with the hierarchy of need/want/desire.
+The function of a site is more general such as to: grow vegetables; produce meat (which kinds); produce milk; make jam; be educational; …. support wildlife…

 Survey of the site

 - Soil – type of soil texture and structure, drainage, and condition.
 Does it need anything added, and improvement?
 Tested for pH and nutrients?

 - Aspect – north / south facing?

 - Wind direction – where are the prevailing winds and the cold winds, the eddys and turbulence?

 - Sunshine hours – how much sunshine is here in the year and what time of the year?
 Where does it fall?
 Where are the shady spots and sunny spots?